Farm Workshops Guide: Hands-On Classes for Beginners

 Our natural soap-making workshop is cold-process goat-milk soap, made with milk from our own goats.
 You'll meet the herd first, learn lye safety with no shortcuts, formulate a recipe, work in natural colorants and botanicals, pour your molds, and learn how curing turns the whole batch into usable soap over the weeks that follow.

-You take home a full batch to cure, ready in about four to six weeks, plus one pre-cured bar to use right away, and a printed recipe and safety guide.
+You take home a full batch to cure, since cold-process soap needs about four to six weeks before it's ready to use.
 If you've ever wanted to make soap from our goats' milk and understand why it comes out so creamy, this is the class for you.
-It's all ages, with long sleeves and closed-toe shoes for the lye.
-The same bars turn up on the shelf in our farm shop, if buying ever beats making.
+Wear long sleeves and closed-toe shoes for the lye, and check the class page for the age minimum.
+You can also find the same kind of soap on the shelf in our farm shop, if buying ever beats making.

 Seed to harvest: vegetable gardening